python/cpython/Doc/library/argparse.rst

 The :meth:`~ArgumentParser.parse_args` method attempts to give errors whenever the user has clearly made a mistake, but some situations are inherently ambiguous.
-For example, the command-line arg ``'-1'`` could either be an attempt to specify an option or an attempt to provide a positional argument.
+For example, the command-line argument ``'-1'`` could either be an attempt to specify an option or an attempt to provide a positional argument.
 The :meth:`~ArgumentParser.parse_args` method is cautious here: positional arguments may only begin with ``'-'`` if they look like negative numbers and